Ted Hughes & Place

 CFP: Ted Hughes & Place

-A conference organised by the Ted Hughes Network at the University of Huddersfield, in partnership with the Ted Hughes Society
+A symposium organised by the Ted Hughes Network at the University of Huddersfield, in partnership with the Ted Hughes Society

 Thursday 15th and Friday 16th June 2017

 Heritage Quay, University of Huddersfield